 It’s important to note that these strategies are free - not easy.
 If they were free and easy, everyone would be doing them.
 Fortunately, not everyone is, so you can take advantage.
 You’ll have to put in a bit of graft, but with a bit of dedication and just a few hours each week you will see the fruits of your labour pay off.

 The internet is a massive place so you need to find your niche and introduce yourself.
 Quora is a great place to start and is a website where people all over the world ask questions about absolutely everything.

 You can also get involved in forums that are relevant to your industry.
 People visit forums to get information and discuss relevant issues, so be careful you don’t start irritating people by overtly promoting your business.
 Take part in discussions that are relevant to you and which you can contribute to in a positive way.
-Every now and then you might get a great chance to really promote your business in a helpful way, like this guy who sells beef jerky, and watched his sales jump after a particularly relevant post.

 (2) Give Your Product out for Free